apocalyptech/exordium/README.rst

 7. Either start the development server with ``python manage.py runserver`` or bring up your existing server.
 Visit the administrative area in "Dynamic Preferences > Global preferences" and set the values for "Exordium Library Base Path" and "Exordium Media URL".
+Additionally set the values for the album zipfile downloads if you wish to support that.

 Limitations
 -----------